-Having an effective employee absenteeism, time, and attendance policy is vital to the success of any organization, regardless of size and industry.
-One major component of a successful employee time & attendance policy will be guidelines and company expectations in regards to how employees absenteeism is addressed.
+Having effective employee absenteeism, time, and attendance policies is vital to the success of any organization.
+One major component of a successful employee time & attendance policy is having clear guidelines.
+That way, employees understand how the company addresses issues like absenteeism.

 To help your organization manage staff absenteeism follow Celayix’s five steps solution,